sansya11/football/README.md

 ## 📞 Support

 For questions or issues:
-- Check the `report.md` file for technical details
 - Review the troubleshooting section above
 - Create an issue in the project repository